Minimax optimal rates for Mondrian trees and forests: Minimax theory for Mondrian Forests

 To the best of our knowledge, Theorem~\ref{thm:minimax-regression} is the first to prove that a purely random forest (Mondrian Forest in this case) can be minimax optimal \textit{in arbitrary dimension}.
-Minimax optimal upper bounds are obtained for $d=1$ in~\cite{genuer2012variance_purf} and~\cite{arlot2014purf_bias} for models of purely random forests such as Toy-PRF (where the individual partitions corresponded to random shifts of the regular partition of $[0, 1]$ in $k$ intervals) and PURF (Purely Uniformly Random Forests, where the partitions were obtained by drawing $k$ random thresholds at random in $[0, 1]$).
+Minimax optimal upper bounds are obtained for $d=1$ in~\cite{genuer2012variance_purf} and~\cite{arlot2014purf_bias} for models of purely random forests such as Toy-PRF (where the individual partitions correspond to random shifts of the regular partition of $[0, 1]$ in $k$ intervals) and PURF (Purely Uniformly Random Forests, where the partitions are obtained by drawing $k$ random thresholds uniformly in $[0, 1]$).
 However, for $d=1$, tree partitions reduce to partitions of $[0, 1]$ in intervals, and do not possess the recursive structure that appears in higher dimensions, which makes their analysis challenging.
-For this reason, the analysis of purely random forests for $d > 1$ has typically produced sub-optimal results: for example, \cite{biau2012analysis_rf} exhibit a convergence rate for the centered random forests (a particular instance of PRF) which turns out to be much slower than the minimax rate for Lipschitz regression functions.
+For this reason, the analysis of purely random forests for $d > 1$ has typically produced sub-optimal results: for example,~\cite{biau2012analysis_rf} exhibit an upper bound on the risk of the centered random forests (a particular instance of PRF) which turns out to be much slower than the minimax rate for Lipschitz regression functions.
+A more in-depth analysis of the same random forest model in~\cite{klusowski2018complete} exhibits a new upper and lower bound of the risk, which is still slower than minimax rates for Lipschitz functions.
 A similar result was proved by~\cite{arlot2014purf_bias}, who studied the BPRF (Balanced Purely Random Forests algorithm, where all leaves are split, so that the resulting tree is complete), and obtained suboptimal rates.
-In our approach, the convenient properties of the Mondrian process enable to bypass the inherent difficulties met in previous attempts.
+In our approach, the convenient properties of the Mondrian process enable us to bypass the inherent difficulties met in previous attempts.
+One specificity of Mondrian forests compared to other PRF variants is that the largest sides of cells are more likely to be split.
+By contrast, variants of PRF (such as centered forests) where the coordinate of the split is chosen with equal probability, may give rise to unbalanced cells with large diameter.